A concrete example of what piperka.net does

 Setting a bookmark

-For example's sake, let's assume that you have subscribed to Wannabe Heroes.
+For example's sake, let's assume that you have subscribed to Liltoon.
 You might have this in your updates page.

 Then, after setting the bookmark, your updates page will look like this.